cglorious/cglorious.github.io/_posts/2021-01-06-running_lines_and_refactoring.markdown

 > "The only type of writing is rewriting." - Ernest Hemmingway

-I find several similarities between my journey as a performing artist and as a software engineer.
+I find several similarities in my role as a performing artist and my role as a software engineer.
 After all, coding is a creative process.
-Like other creatives, software engineers use their imagination, creativity, and skillset to produce an artistic piece of work that doesn't exist.
+Like other creatives, software engineers use their imagination, creativity, and skillset to ultimately produce an artistic piece of work that doesn't exist.
 It is executed through the lines of code.

 ### The Plan